-- Encourage your students to be aware of how they can develop their employability during their time at University so that they have the best chance of being successful in their graduate job applications.
-We produce a Personal tutor's pack containing information you can use to assist your students with their employability.
+- Encourage your students to be aware of how they can develop their employability during their time at university so that they have the best chance of being successful in their graduate job applications.

 Collaboration to help students

 Most students coming to the University of Bath are doing so as a step towards their future career.
-It's vital that academic departments and the Careers Service work hand-in-hand to help students make the most of their time here.
-When they opt for a placement this gives them a number of advantages.
-Our Careers Advisers already work with many placement staff using their expertise to support students in the application process so these students come into contact with us through this support.
+It's vital that academic departments and the Careers Service work together to help students make the most of their time here.
+When they opt for a placement, this gives them a number of advantages.
+Our Careers Advisers already work with many placement staff using their expertise to support students in the application process, so these students encounter us through this support.

-However we feel that is also important that first years and second year non-placement students are encouraged to use us.
+However, we feel that is also important that first years and second year students not taking a placement are encouraged to use us.
 Most students know we exist but only around half make use of us whilst they're here.
-Despite the driving desire amongst students to gain graduate employment, many still muddle through rather than seek advice!
-In fact, we have heard that they regard us as the ‘dentists of university’ – and put off coming in in the vain hope that the pain of job-seeking will go away on its own.
-This is where you can help us.

 Experience has taught us that good exposure to students through their academic programme and departmental staff is the best way to not only get them to use us early enough to make a real difference, but often simply to get them thinking about their prospects and what they need to do before they graduate.